dxnter/dotfiles/README.md

 2. Under **My filters**, paste the contents of `extras/ublock-filters.txt` inside and **Apply changes**
 3. Under **Filter lists**, enable **AdGuard URL Tracking Protection** under the **Privacy** category.
 Under **Custom**, select **Import** and paste the URL of [Actually Legitimate URL Shortener Tool](https://raw.githubusercontent.com/DandelionSprout/adfilt/master/LegitimateURLShortener.txt).

-<h4 id="fig">🔳 Fig - Alacritty Integration</h4>

-At the time of writing, the Fig integration with Alacritty is a preview.
-Follow these steps to enable Fig in Alacritty.

-1. Run `fig settings integrations.experimental true` and then restart the Fig app
-2. Click the Fig menubar icon > Integrations > Alacritty > "Attempt to Install"
-3. Go to a terminal and run `fig debug ime enable`.
-A System Preferences window will appear and prompt you to install a third-party Input Method.
-4. Run `fig debug ime select`
-5. Restart Alacritty

 ---

 <h2 id="adding-dotfiles">⏫ Adding Dotfiles</h2>